KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **VOS** — terminal entropy, identity collapse through over-fragmentation.

 **Justification**
-Kali walks the edge between synthesis and dissolution.
+Kali walks the edge between liberation and annihilation.
 Her dance can strip the false self to reveal the eternal,
 or scatter structure beyond recovery.
 Transformative, but never tame.